 - Barry, C. and S. Reddy, 2008, International Trade and Labor Standards, New York: Columbia University Press.

-- –––, 1999, Political Theory and International Relations, Princeton, NJ: Princeton University Press, 2nd edition.
+- –––, 1999, Political Theory and International Relations, Princeton: Princeton University Press, 2nd edition.

 - –––, 2009, The Idea of Human Rights, Oxford: Oxford University Press.

 - Beitz, C. and R. Goodin, 2009, Global Basic Rights, Oxford: Oxford University Press.

 - Bell, D., 2010, Ethics and World Politics, Oxford: Oxford University Press.

 - –––, (ed.), 2019, Empire, Race and Global Justice, Cambridge: Cambridge University Press.

 - Benatar, S. and G. Brock, (ed.), 2011, Global Health and Global Health Ethics, Cambridge: Cambridge University Press.

 - Benatar, S. and G. Brock, (ed.), 2021, Global Health: Ethical Challenges, Cambridge: Cambridge University Press.